ERICK-ZABALA/AUTOMATING-A-NETWORK-INVENTORY-WITH-PYTHON/INSTALL GIT.md

 + You need to create an repository in th portal web https://github.com.

-# SYNCRONIZE MV WITH REPOSITORY PREVIOUS
+# SYNCRONIZE THE LOCAL ENVIRONMENT WITH A PREVIOUSLY INSTALLED REPOSITORY

 ```bash
 [opc@jenkins-master DEVNET]$ git clone git@github.com:ERICK-ZABALA/AUTOMATING-A-NETWORK-INVENTORY-WITH-PYTHON.git